What is EICR Testing?

 The qualified electrician will also check whether the quality of the earthing and bonding is sufficient and whether the earth protection is sufficient.
 There will also be a further examination of the following equipment: switches, sockets, power outlets, light fittings and any sockets which are installed in the property.
 The frequency of EICR testing varies with property type to check when you need your property tested click here

-Once the electrical test has been completed, the approved contractor will provide the owner with an Electrical Installation Condition Report (EICR).
-This is an important report which, while it’s not a legal requirement, has become a standard requirement for landlords and business owners.
-It will contain organised and detailed feedback on the condition of your electrical installation, and will either be classified as satisfactory or unsatisfactory.
+Once the electrical testing has been completed, the approved contractor will provide the owner with an Electrical Installation Condition Report (EICR).
+The EICR is an important report which from July 2020 is now a legal requirement, has become a standard requirement for landlords and business owners.
+It will contain organized and detailed feedback on the condition of your electrical installation, and will either be classified as satisfactory or unsatisfactory.
 To see a typical outcome of an EICR test and the type of failures click here to see an EICR test case study.

 In Scotland, it is the law for landlords to regularly undertake EICR tests on their property.
 This is because of the importance of guaranteeing the safety of their tenants from electrical accidents.